Hi. My name is Rozanne and I have been trying to figure out this about page since January 2009, when I first created this blog.

 I had to systematically decide how to craft my life in order to understand what I wanted and how to get there.
 I used my writing, my role as guide and mom and wife, and the initiation and failure of creative projects as my dead reckoning – to always see where I am in order to look ahead to where I need to go.

 I love my children – the mirrors of my life and my greatest teachers of who I want to inhabit this world.
-I love my marriage of twenty years and what we have created through trust, failure, ordinary miracles, and a love that protects each other’s space in solitude.
+I love my marriage of twenty-two years and what we have created through trust, failure, ordinary miracles, and a love that protects each other’s space in solitude.

 I love connecting the dots.